Haitham-ghaida/Activity_migrator/README.md

 - [ ] More extensive testing.
 - [ ] Ability to create activities in a new or existing database that is not the background database (ecoinvent).

+I'm only using it for a specific use case, and I only have a little time to do other things, but please let me know if you have suggestions.
+Or if you think something is sloppy.

+## Author

+Haitham Ghaida - haitham.ghaida@protonmail.com

 ## Contributing